-

 Bus journey 200 km, duration approx. 3.5 h

-After your first night under the starry sky of Namibia, you will be woken up with a cup of hot coffee and tea right by your bed.
-After breakfast, you take advantage of the cool morning hours and head to your second camp.
-There is always something new to discover during the hike.
-The ranger explains how animals, insects and microorganisms have adapted to the harsh conditions in the desert.
-You spend lunchtime under a canopy before hiking the last few kilometers to your next camp in the afternoon.
-Sometimes you can see springboks or oryx antelopes here.
-(B,L,D)
+After your first night under Namibia's starry sky, you'll be woken with a cup of hot coffee or tea right at your bedside.
+After breakfast, you'll make the most of the still-cool morning hours and set off for your second camp.
+Along the hike, there's always something new to discover.
+Your guide will explain how animals, insects, and small creatures have adapted to the harsh desert conditions.
+You'll spend midday under a canopy before hiking the last few kilometres to your next camp in the afternoon.
+Sometimes, you might spot springbok or oryx antelope here.
+(B, L, D)

-Hike duration approx. 4-6 h, 160 m ascent
+Hike 8 km, duration approx. 4-6 h, 160 m ascent

-Hike 5 km, duration approx. 3 h
+Hike 5 km, duration approx. 3 hours, 50 vertical metres

-Bus journey 100 km, duration approx. 1.5 h, 50 m ascent
+Bus journey 100 km, duration approx. 1.5 hours

 Today you set off before sunrise, because a special play of colors awaits you when the dunes shimmer red-orange in the morning light.
 Light sandy air accompanies your hike as you climb the famous Dune 45.
 Then you continue deeper and deeper into the dune fields of Sossusvlei and Deadvlei.
 The wind has done all the work here and the dunes, which are up to 380 m high, are among the largest in the world.
 They are part of the Namib Sand Sea and are a UNESCO World Heritage Site.
 Bizarrely shaped acacia tree skeletons in the huge, dried-out clay pan are the landmark of Sossusvlei.
 You continue to Sesriem Canyon and marvel at the 1 km long and 30 m deep gorge that the Tsauchab River has eaten into the rock.
 (B,L,D)